-This portfolio aims to purchase high growth potential real estate and generate returns mostly from the sale of the underlying properties.
-This includes buying property and performing renovations in order to sell the asset for a gain later.
+This portfolio aims to purchase high-growth potential real estate and generate returns mostly from the sale of the underlying properties.
+This includes buying property and performing renovations in order to sell the asset for a later gain.

 It is important to remember that past performance does not guarantee future returns.
-All investing involves risk, including the potential loss of principle.
-That being said, since inception the Fundrise returns have been solid, typically ranging from 8 to 11%.
+All investing involves risk, including the potential loss of principal.
+That being said, since inception, the Fundrise returns have been solid, typically ranging from 8% to 11%.

 These returns are "net of" or after fees.
 Here's the return I experienced from my $5,000 Fundrise investment.

 Fundrise charges a fee of 1% per year.

 They do not charge any other hidden fees and there is no front load fee with Fundrise.

 The returns shown above are the returns after Fundrise collects the 1% fee.

 If you cash out early, you may be subject to an early redemption fee.

 In addition, when a new property is purchased, you may be subject to a small origination or acquisition fee.
 More on that here.